 HomePod had also entered the store in February 2018 after its announcement in June 2017.
 This delay in product release certainly raises questions in the minds of users about Apple’s credibility.
 As mentioned above, consumers look up to Apple as a brand that delivers – whether it’s promise or product.

-First time in the history of Apple, the decision makers have canceled a product, which was announced with immense enthusiasm.
+The first time in the history of Apple, the decision-makers have canceled a product, which was announced with immense enthusiasm.
 AirPower created high expectations among users of iPhones with a wireless charging feature.

 In an emailed statement to TechCrunch, Apple’s senior vice president of Hardware Engineering, Dan Riccio wrote, “After much effort, we’ve concluded AirPower will not achieve our high standards, and we have canceled the project.
 We apologize to those customers who were looking forward to this launch.
 We continue to believe that the future is wireless and are committed to push the wireless experience forward.”